 “The first weeks of the pup’s life are the most important, that the earliest experiences it has will have a tremendous impact on the mind of the pup.”

 To insure our puppies are well adjusted we start from the day they are born.
 Everyday our newborn puppies are picked up and very gently rolled over on their backs.
 We continue this process until the day they go to their new homes.
 We encourage our new families to continue this process.
 Puppies who will roll over on their backs will make better pets because it tells them we are a very loving and gentle boss.
-We do this as well as the children as illustrated below.

 By 3 to 4 weeks “The influence of the litter mates and us starts to increase.”
 We accomplish this concept by taking the puppies away from the mothers for 30 minutes to an hour twice a day starting at 3-4 weeks.
 They are introduced to different environments (playpens, outside) and are given wet food, toys and lots of tender play time.
 We feel this is very critical in the human bonding process.
 We have found that puppies raised in puppy mills and only receive food and water with no social interaction, do not have the social skills to transition into a new home.
 We spend countless hours with our adults and puppies handling them and giving them the loving, playful time needed.